blegouix/similie/docs/exterior_module.md

 A \f$k-\f$chain - at least in the sense it is used in SimiLie - is basically a set of \f$k-\f$simplices.

-\note In [Discrete Differential Forms for Computational Modeling](http://www.geometry.caltech.edu/pubs/DKT05.pdf) chains are defined as linear combinations of simplices, but in SimiLie we assume all the coefficients to be `1`, every simplex belonging to the chain thus has to be already correctly oriented.
+\note In [Discrete Differential Forms for Computational Modeling](http://www.geometry.caltech.edu/pubs/DKT05.pdf) chains are defined as linear combinations of simplices, but in SimiLie we assume all the coefficients to be `1`, every simplex belonging to the chain thus has to be oriented accordingly to the chain purpose.

-\attention In SimiLie we also have the non-standard LocalChain class which allows to define a chain whose every simplex shares a node in common.
+\attention In SimiLie we also have the non-standard LocalChain class which allows to define a chain in which all the simplices share a node in common.

 ### Boundary operator